Assiniboine Park and Assiniboine Park Zoo are open year-round.

 Learn more about …

-The orientation of the Zoo will change so that public entry will be through an inviting new complex off of Roblin Avenue, with a themed restaurant that will be available to the public even when the Zoo is closed for the night.
+The orientation of the Zoo will change so that public entry will be through an inviting new complex off of Roblin Avenue.
 This will make the Zoo more easily accessible and reduce vehicular traffic in the centre of the Park.

 The Kinsmen Discovery Centre will form a part of this education campus and host a walk-through animal contact area.

-Also bordering the education campus will be the International Polar Bear Conservation Centre (IPBCC), which houses research, education, and interpretive programs about the arctic environment and polar bear conservation.
-The Centre will actively participate in and help coordinate a rescue program for orphaned polar bears, insuring that these precious animals are conditioned to our care and that their final home is committed to their long-term well-being.
+The International Polar Bear Conservation Centre (IPBCC) houses research, education, and interpretive programs about the Arctic environment and polar bear conservation.
+The Centre will house a rescue and transition program for orphaned and at-risk polar bears, insuring that these precious animals are conditioned to our care and that their final home is committed to their long-term well-being.

-The acclaimed Journey to Churchill exhibit will form the other boundary to the education campus with muskox and caribou, arctic fox, and snowy owls that surround a world class polar bear exhibit including inside, underwater viewing and a range of other viewing opportunities.
+The acclaimed Journey to Churchill exhibit will be home to muskoxen and caribou, Arctic fox, and snowy owls that surround a world class polar bear exhibit including inside, underwater viewing and a range of other viewing opportunities.

 Our primates and some new species will be housed in an expansive and very comfortable and entertaining new home that will feature many rare and endangered species from Asia, including leopards, red pandas, otters, reptiles, and birds.

-Phase III will see the development of the new Assiniboine Park Conservatory & Conference Centre to be situated in the south east corner of the Park near the Formal Gardens.
+Phase III will see the development of the new Assiniboine Park Conservatory to be situated in the south east corner of the Park near the Formal Gardens.

 A newly constructed Conservatory will be a signature piece of architecture for the city.
 It will house a world of plants that tell the story of how living ecosystems sustain our health and well-being.
 There will be four distinct areas in the Conservatory.